looi-wh/ffmpegOverlay/README.md

 # Notes
 - Edit and find the section for the settings first (make sure its what you want)
 - Please ensure read and write permission is done properly
+- Only change the settings/code if you know what you are doing!
+- VAAPI GPU support requires VAAPI hardware acceleration setup correctly!
 - V9 and H265 conversion is not recommended as it takes too long to convert
 - Containers other than mp4, mov and mkv might have buggy subtitles that doesnt work
 - The default settings is optimized for video streaming